mvs-develop/dev.bitshares.works/docs/development/use_cases/uc_exchange_integration.rst

 Step-By-Step Instructions for Exchanges
 ============================================

-We here describe how to interface your exchange with BitShares step-by-step.
+We here describe how to interface your exchange with DNA step-by-step.
 We will link to a more detailed description where appropriate.

 1.Installation
 ----------------